 - Academics: Students in Good Standing earn passing grades (D or higher) in all classes.
-The eligibility of students earning a failing grade in one or more subjects will be reviewed. - > Attendance: Students in Good Standing have prompt, regular attendance.
+The eligibility of students earning a failing grade in one or more subjects will be reviewed. - Attendance: Students in Good Standing have prompt, regular attendance.
 The eligibility of students who have missed five or more days of school in one quarter or have been tardy five times or more in one quarter will be reviewed.
-Any student who qualifies as a student with "Chronic Absenteeism" (missing 10 percent or more of their total days enrolled in school) as per the 'ESSA Chronic Absenteeism Calculation' from the state Office of Public Instruction will be reviewed by the administration of Meadow Hill Middle School.
+Any student who qualifies as a student with "Chronic Absenteeism" (missing 10 percent or more of their total days enrolled in school) as per the 'ESSA Chronic Absenteeism Calculation' from the state Office of Public Instruction will be reviewed by the Tier II/Tier III Intervention team at Washington Middle School. - Behavior: Students in Good Standing abide by all expectations listed in the Washington Middle School Behavior Plan.

-BEHAVIOR

 The eligibility of students who have received one or more major ODRs (Office Discipline Referral) in a quarter will be reviewed.
 Four minor ODRs equal one major ODR.
 Students who receive an out of school suspension for any infraction will be ineligible for the activity that quarter.

-Students who receive an ODR that results in a citation from law enforcement or receives a major Office Discipline Referral for possession of an illegal substance or weapon will be automatically ineligible to attend any major field trip or any end of year trip/activity.
+Students who receive an ODR that results in a citation from law enforcement or receives a major Office Discipline Referral for possession of an illegal substance or weapon will be automatically ineligible to attend any major field trip such as Silverwood, Camp Washington Trip or other end of year trip/activity.